globus-labs/nvbl-database-examples/README.md

 * 28 tables for mapping from (source, identifier) pairs to (file, line-number) pairs within the computed data to be found at https://2019-ncovgroup.github.io/data/ (with XXX being, again, a three-letter source label):
   * `XXX_fp_location(identifier, filename, line-number)`
   * `XXX_de_location(identifier, filename, line-number)`

+## 3) Acknowlegdments

+Thanks to Ben Lenard, Doug Waldron, and Skip Reddy for much help with the nCoV database.